 How to identify a counterfeit board

 The silkscreen is a layer of ink trace that contains logos, symbols, and text used to identify components.
 It also provides the board with a background color.
-Many of our most popular boards, particularly the Uno Rev3 (which has the most counterfeits) are today produced with our new teal color.
+Many of our most popular boards, particularly the Arduino UNO Rev3 (which has the most counterfeits) are today produced with our new teal color.
 Virtually all counterfeits still use the blue color, and this can be a straightforward way of identifying a counterfeit.

 Logos and fonts